Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 Population: 6.5 million (2021)

-- Easy going capital Bishkek: a combination of socialist architecture, vast green areas and wide boulevards.
+• A fascinating combination of socialist architecture, vast green areas and wide boulevards in Bishkek.

-- A shared-taxi ride from Bishkek to Toktogul Lake, passing the 3,586 meters high Tör-Ashuu Pass.
+• A shared-taxi ride to Toktogul Lake, crossing the 3,586-meter-high Tör-Ashuu Pass.

-- Swimming in the second-largest saline Lake Issyk Kul, surrounded by snow-capped peaks.
+• Swimming in Issyk Kul, surrounded by snow-capped peaks.

 Learning Russian for the Stans